Getting Started with Minerva modules - Staff Guide

 3 - Details & Actions

-This is where you can view module enrolments; create and manage groups; add a module banner image; set the module availability; access, and create Blackboard Collaborate virtual classroom sessions; manage test question banks; enable Microsoft Teams; and add a module schedule.
+This is where you can view module enrolments; create and manage groups; add a module banner image; manage test question banks; enable Microsoft Teams; and add a module schedule.

 Both are collapsible containers for content but it is only possible to add learning modules at the top level.
-The key difference is Learning Modules allow you to force students to access content in a sequence.
+Learning Modules allow you to force students to access content in a sequence.

-All Ultra Course View modules are created using the institutional module template.
-The template has been designed to assist staff with structuring their new modules and to provide a consistent method of navigation for students across the institution.
-The template should be followed wherever possible, although staff can refine to suit their teaching if necessary.
+All Minerva module areas are created with the institutional module template.
+The template is designed to assist staff when structuring module areas and to provide a consistent method of navigation to students across the University.

 Two levels